Alphaknite/shop-api/documentation/Product.md

 **IMPORTANT:**

 - An authorization token is required for accessing `POST`, `PUT`, and `DELETE` methods for this endpoint.
-Refer to `User` endpoint for accessing protected routes.
+Refer to `User` endpoint for accessing protected routes through a JWT token.
 - `POST` and `PUT` methods use form-data.
 - You may use `raw body data(JSON)` if not changing the image for `PUT` mehtod.